-Do you want to study and volunteer abroad in 2019 or 2020?
+Do you want to study and volunteer abroad in 2020?
 IVHQ is able to create a study abroad program that’s just right for you, and that’s perfect if you’re traveling on a student budget!

 Volunteer study abroad is an amazing way to learn and develop your skill set, while delivering value back to locally-driven projects in your host community.
 Whether you want to volunteer abroad to fulfill your college course requirements, combine language study and volunteering, or add a volunteer program to your semester abroad, these affordable study abroad programs are great options for those wanting a rewarding, educational and affordable experience.